-This is the inaugural year for Berkeley Law’s first student group focused on using legal tools to reduce and prevent gun violence in the U.S.
+This will be GVPP’s second year as Berkeley Law’s first student group focused on using legal tools to reduce and prevent gun violence in the U.S.

 Supervision: Students will receive training from and provide pro bono legal services under the supervision of attorneys at the Giffords Law Center to Prevent Gun Violence in San Francisco, California.